 7. Animal and Pet Attacks and bites (special law applies, where there is something called strict liability which may apply.)

 8. Premises Liability (where the person is injured while on someone else’s property; the case recalled above was a premises liability case.)

 Most of the time in wrongful death cases, the spouse, children and parents are usually able to claim compensation.
 For medical malpractice, only the spouse and children under the age of 25 can be compensated.
 Damages may be collected for expenses such as:

 1. Medical costs

 2. Loss of Companionship

 3. Loss of Consortium (the loss of a spouse)

 4. Pain and Suffering

 6. Punitive Damages (damages to punish the person causing the death or injury)

-If you know of a possible wrongful death, or major injury, please contact our office for a free consultation.
+If you know of a possible wrongful death, or major injury, please contact our office for a consultation.